Shirley Scott: Life and career

-She studied for bachelor and master's degrees at Cheyney University.
-Later in life Scott would return to the university as a teacher.
+She received bachelor and master's degrees at Cheyney University in Cheyney, west of Philadelphia.
+Later in life, Scott returned to the university as a teacher.

 As a performer in the 1950s, she played the Hammond B-3 organ.
 Her recordings with Eddie "Lockjaw" Davis included the hit "In the Kitchen".
 Influenced by gospel and blues, she played soul jazz in the 1960s with Stanley Turrentine, who became her husband during the same decade; the couple divorced in 1971.
 Although organ trios declined in popularity during the 1970s, they resurged in the 1980s and she recorded again.
 In the 1990s, she recorded as pianist in a trio and performed at venues in Philadelphia.